 The core of computing is computer science, in which pupils are taught the principles of information and computation, how digital systems work, and how to put this knowledge to use through programming.
 Building on this knowledge and understanding, pupils are equipped to use information technology to create programs, systems and a range of content.
 Computing also ensures that pupils become digitally literate – able to use, and express themselves and develop their ideas through, information and communication technology – at a level suitable for the future workplace and as active participants in a digital world.

 There are three strands to the new Computing curriculum, Computer Science, Information Technology and Digital Literacy.
-Throughout the school year, children at Winton have the opportunity to write their own code using programs such as Scratch, Espresso Coding and Kodu Game Lab.
-We also explore a range of LGfL programs and the interlinked J2 software to create and publish apps and animations through the school blog.
+Throughout the school year, children at Winton have the opportunity to write their own code using programs.
+We also explore a range of LGfL programs and the interlinked J2 software to create and publish apps and animations through our lgfl log ins USO Login Poster (3) (available from school)

 Links, resources and ideas for you at home